support-ukraine/support-ukraine/readme.md

 [Help Ukraine](https://helpukraine.center/en) – the website helps find out how to provide humanitarian assistance to the people of Ukraine.
 Ukrainian businessmen have opened a warehouse to which you can send any cargo that will help people.

+[NovaPoshta](https://novaposhta.ua/eng) – delivers humanitarian goods across Ukraine, you need to find the closest warehouse to you without naming a specific addressee, later the service will take care of the direction to the organizations.

 [Volunteering for Ukrainian Armed Forces (instruction)](https://www.ukrinform.net/rubric-ato/3415272-how-to-join-international-legion-to-defend-ukraine-algorithm.html) – international Legion of Territorial Defense consisting of foreigners who are willing to join the resistance to the Russian invaders and protect global security.

 [r/volunteersForUkraine](https://www.reddit.com/r/volunteersForUkraine/new/) – dedicated subreddit to support volunteers who wish to defend Ukraine.